tigerchen52/Biomedical-Entity-Linking/README.md

 After downloading, put the embedding file in the path `Biomedical-Entity-Linking/input/`

 **Extra Biomedical documents.**
+We provide pre-trained entity embeddings.
+You can find them in this path `Biomedical-Entity-Linking/output/*dataset name*/embed/entity_emb_50.txt`
-entities in the same document have a co-occurrence relationship to some extent, which can be used to enhance entity liking.
+Entities in the same document have a co-occurrence relationship to some extent, which can be used to enhance entity liking.
 To capture this relationship among entities, we adopt the method of pre-trained entity embedding.
 More specifically, we treat each entity occurring in the same document as a single word.
 Hence, each document can be represented as a sentence and each word in it is